 Expanding to Mexico has long been a way for manufacturers in numerous industries to reduce their production costs while still fabricating high-quality products.
-One of the country's rising specialties is in aerospace part production, which has seen consistent year-over-year growth for nearly all of the past decade.
+One of the country's rising specialties is in aerospace part production and aerospace manufacturing as a whole, which has seen consistent year-over-year growth for nearly all of the past decade.

 According to the San Antonio Express-News, Mexico surpassed China in 2008 as the largest exporter of aerospace materials to the U.S. and hasn't looked back.
 While the industry is clustered in numerous areas of the country, such as Sonora and Queretaro, manufacturers have expanded into many parts of Mexico.
 Baja California and Chihuahua are two of the areas that have seen strong aerospace growth as more U.S. businesses invest in offshoring to the growing aviation industrial clusters.

 Americas Quarterly reported Mexico had 150 aerospace plants in 2007 that exported approximately $2.7 billion worth of parts.
 By 2016, there were more than 300 aviation factories with exports of $4.75 billion.
 FEMIA also projected an 11% overall growth for the industry with annual exports of $8 billion in the future.

 The entirety of the country is focused on expanding its aerospace specialty and has seen strong results.
 One of the major reasons for the growth of the aviation sector was the country's focus on clusters, according to the source.
 Mexico's aerospace industry has five key clusters: Sonora, Baja California, Chihuahua, Nuevo Leon, and Queretaro.
 While activity in each of these geographic regions depends on the manufacturers centered there, each drives the aviation industry in the country and contributes to the overall success of aerospace production.